Camino Packing List: What to Bring

 • Apr–May / Oct: light bag with 10–15 °C comfort (≈500–800 g).

-• Winter routes: bring a warmer bag or book heated private rooms.
+• Winter trails: bring a warmer bag or book heated private rooms.

-• Some municipal albergues require a liner even if blankets exist.
+• Some dorm-style or simple lodgings require a liner even if blankets exist.

 First Aid & Medications